Birding at NYC Parks

 Rockaway Beach and Boardwalk

-The Urban Park Rangers monitor the plovers on Rockaway Beach according to the guidelines provided by the U.S. Fish & Wildlife Service.
+NYC Parks' Wildlife Unit monitors the plovers on Rockaway Beach according to the guidelines provided by the U.S. Fish & Wildlife Service.
 Nests are observed at least three times a week, and records are kept regarding the number of plovers observed, the number of nesting pairs, and the number of eggs in a clutch.
 Observations are usually made from afar using binoculars and spotting scopes so as not to disturb the nesting plovers.
-More information about piping plovers

 Clove Lakes Park